alexanderrich/exploration_consumption/doc/journal/paper.md

 eight self-reported female, forty one male.
 Participants received $10 for taking part in the study, which lasted approximately one hour, and received a performance-based bonus of up to $5.
 All but one participant received a bonus of
 $5, with the remaining participant receiving $4.4.
-The experiment was approved by the Institutional Review Board at New York University.
 Participants who failed a post-instructions questionnaire more than twice were excluded from further analyses.
 Ten participants were excluded in this manner.